 Validation testing should ensure that any new or changed IT services, including relevant subcomponents, meet the design specifications of the business and what you’re looking to achieve.
 The end goal is to inspire confidence in both customers and operations by creating a more valuable service.

 This process should provide clarity as to how exactly the IT service transition will support stakeholders and whether the release is fit for purpose/use.
 It must factor in any projected costs or constraints that affect testing, as well as potential risks.
-An IT department is essentially trying to establish its credibility in designing, implementing, and maintaining solutions that help their end-users.
+An IT department is essentially trying to establish its credibility in designing, implementing, and maintaining solutions that help its end-point users.

 This control applies through the documentation, planning, testing, and service configuration stages.
-IT staff must define the parameters of changes (whether corrective or by request) and consider how the changes will affect the end-user both during and after the project.
-This makes it possible to minimize service disruptions and optimize cost and business risk.
+IT service transition staff must define the parameters of changes (whether corrective or by request) and consider how the changes will affect the end-user both during and after the project.
+This makes it possible to minimize service disruptions and optimize cost and business risk during an IT service transition and managed infrastructure services.

 3. Release & Deployment

 Poorly planned releases are often some of the more costly errors an IT team can make.
 The budget will quickly inflate if the deployment requires constant troubleshooting, if only because it requires hours to get everything back up and running.
-Managing costs means effective testing before it goes live and controlling for user disruptions during and after the release.
+Managing costs means effective testing before it goes live and controlling for user disruptions during and after the release of the change management plan.

 4. Knowledge Management